mabdelfattahm/keycloak-demo/keycloak-kube.md

       paths:
       - backend:
           serviceName: vanilla-oidc-service
-          servicePort: 8080" > vanilla-app.yaml
+          servicePort: 8080" > vanilla-ingress.yaml
-kubectl create -f vanilla-app.yaml
+kubectl create -f vanilla-deployment.yaml -f vanilla-service.yaml -f vanilla-ingress.yaml
 ```

+## Problems with this setup

-This setup has introduced 2 problems, the first is the need to manually store the Traefik generated TLS certificate inside the Java trust-store.
-The other problem is that using the application behind Traefik reverse proxy has caused the redirect URL that was sent for verification on the Keycloak server to be different than the expected redirect URL.
+This setup has introduced 2 problems:

+- The need to manually store the Traefik generated TLS certificate inside the Java trust-store.
+- Using the application behind Traefik reverse proxy has caused the redirect URL sent with the OAuth request to the Keycloak server to be different than the expected redirect URL.

-### Trials for fixing for Problem 1
+### Solution for Problem 1

 Using Let's Encrypt which is a nonprofit Certificate Authority providing TLS certificates for a lot of websites.
 In this example, we are going to use their staging environment to avoid the rate limiting.